Kanha Tiger Reserve: Tiger conservation

 Members of the Baiga tribe, a semi-nomadic tribe of central India that is reliant on the forest, lived in 28 villages that had been within Kanha National Park until 1968, when they were relocated.
 The relocation was part of an effort to maintain a critical tiger habitat.
 The land to which they were relocated is barren and they now suffer from malnourishment.
 The last of the villages to be relocated for the tiger habitat is in the core zone of the Kanha Tiger Reserve.

-In January 2010, Baiga tribe were illegally evicted from the park without proper compensation by the government.
+In January 2010, the Baiga tribe were illegally evicted from the park without proper compensation by the government.

 In its efforts to maintain and restore tiger habitats, WWF-India has worked to create corridors that support the tigers and their prey, thereby stabilizing the tiger population.
 This includes efforts to prevent loss of life or property of humans, reduce human dependency on the forest, and reduce retaliatory killings of tigers when people have experienced losses.